xhtml2pdf/xhtml2pdf/doc/usage.rst

 ========

-**xhtml2pdf** enables users to generate PDF documents from HTML content easily and with automated flow control such as pagination and keep-paragraph-text-together.
+**xhtml2pdf** enables users to generate PDF documents from HTML content easily and with automated flow control such as pagination and keeping text together.
 The **Python module** can be used in any Python environment, including Django.
 The **Command line tool** is a stand-alone program that can be executed from the command line.